 With continued treatment the juvenile rheumatoid arthritis prognosis for patients is good.
 The treatment options must be tailored to each individual patient’s situation as no two cases are exactly the same.

 Some of the recommended exercises include swimming, walking, and cycling.
-Certain exercises may be more appropriate for when flare-ups or active states of pain are experienced.
-In this case, it’s best to consult your physician.
+Certain exercises may be more appropriate when flare-ups occur.
+Make sure to schedule an appointment with your physician if you are experiencing a flare-up.

 Over time, many children face feelings of anger or sadness in their struggle with juvenile rheumatoid arthritis.
 It’s important to look for these signs and provide the necessary emotional support to help them restore their quality of life.

-It may be necessary to pursue counseling or psychological services to ensure that your child feels supported.
+It may be necessary to pursue counseling and psychological services to ensure that your child feels supported.

 There are medications available that control the progression of juvenile rheumatoid arthritis and can lead to a positive outlook.
-These are the same medications many adults take and are known as disease-modifying antirheumatic drugs (DMARDs).
+These are the same medications prescribed to adults and known as disease-modifying antirheumatic drugs (DMARDs).
 Your physician will be able to determine if these drugs are necessary to control swelling and prevent damage.

 Occasionally, doctors will recommend surgery for children with juvenile rheumatoid arthritis.
 These are usually severe cases where bone damage is extensive.
 Joint replacement surgery is an option and it can reduce potential complications the patient may experience in adulthood.

 Ensure that you and your child work closely with your team of physicians to monitor symptoms and assess the stages of progression.
-The appropriate treatment options may change over time as well so it’s important to stay on top of your child’s symptoms.
+The appropriate treatment options may change over time as well so it is important to stay informed about your child’s symptoms.

 Many children with juvenile rheumatoid arthritis go on to lead completely normal lives.
 Children are able to continue with their schoolwork, social events, as well as physical activities.

 If symptoms continue to persist past the age of 17 or 18 years old, juvenile rheumatoid arthritis patients can be transitioned from pediatric care to adult care.
 The goal is to ensure continued treatment and care without interruption.
-Your team of physicians will help prepare you and your child for this transition when the timing is appropriate to ensure optimal health care provision.
+Your team of physicians will help prepare you and your child for this transition when the timing is appropriate to ensure smooth transfer of care to appropriate specialists in your area.